mranosa/me/INTERVIEW_QUESTIONS.md

 - Enthusiastic person
 - Career is very important to my overall fullfilment and happiness
 	- Software Engineering gives me flow
-	- I am able to financiall help out family and friends
+	- I am able to financially help out family and friends
 	- Generate ideas that can help out the community
 - Self starter, self taught and I constantly learn, unlearn and relearn
 - Mindful about my workflow and find ways to improve it